How to stop toddlers from hitting

-The first couple days I kept my cool, and felt like I had a solid script.
-I intervened by getting down to his level, and showing him how I would touch gently.
+The first couple of days I kept my cool and felt like I had a solid script.
+I intervened by getting down to his level and showing him how I would touch gently.
 I redirected him to other activities and asked for help with various things around the house.
 I offered options of what he could do to get their attention.
 We practiced and talked about what it means to be gentle with others.
-I was able to stop the behavior in the moment every time.
+I was able to stop the behavior at the moment every time.

 However, as the days went on, the frequency of hitting actually increased.
-I kept repeating the lines, re-teaching, and redirecting, and although it stopped the behavior in the moment, the hitting STILL CONTINUED.
+I kept repeating the lines, re-teaching and redirecting, and although it stopped the behavior at the moment, the hitting STILL CONTINUED.

 Electronics are hard to compete with